 Watson said: “We have spoken together, as a group, that our attitude must be to go there and get the win by attacking Leeds, backing this up with solid defence, and playing throughout with the utmost confidence.”

-“We haven’t been short in victories over them at the AJ Bell Stadium particularly in the past couple of seasons, and although previous Salford teams might have found it hard-going, when they have travelled over there we now have players in our ranks who have won there with other teams and know exactly how it is done.
+“We haven’t been short in victories over them at the The Salford Stadium particularly in the past couple of seasons, and although previous Salford teams might have found it hard-going, when they have travelled over there we now have players in our ranks who have won there with other teams and know exactly how it is done.

 “It will certainly be a good motivating factor to be one of the few Salford teams to go there and get the win.
 We need to be going there to get the two points we require which would then put the pressure on all the teams around us.